 The other day I was helping a client who wasn’t receiving emails from their forms.
 I had them check their spam, and ran through all the usual tests.

 The form sent to my email without problem.
-I had them try some other accounts and it work fine there too.
-But every email that ended with the customer’s domain name didn’t work.
+I had them try some other accounts and it worked fine there too.
+But every email ending in the customer’s domain name didn’t work.

 What’s going on here?

 I was stumped until I came across a forum thread that explained, if a website host already provides email hosting, the websites will send email to the internal email server, even if there’s an MX Record telling it to go to G-Suite.

 Say you have a form on scconstruction.biz that sends an email to email@example.com, that’s not being delivered (because it’s sending to the internal email server instead of honoring the MX record).

 Where I found the solution?

 Eventually I found a forum thread with a useful but obscure trick that ensures the email gets sent to G-Suite’s servers.

 After I was done helping the client, I realized I might have trouble finding that information again.
 So I wrote this guide mainly for myself, but also for anyone else who might run into the same problem.

 The workaround is to append .test-google-a.

 What do you think?
 Was this tip helpful?
 Let us know in the comments below…